 The cut-off date for claiming redundancy pay is six months minus a day from the last day of employment.

-The amount of redundancy pay is determined by the employee’s age and length of service, with a maximum amount available for up to 20 years of work.
+The redundancy pay is determined by the employee’s age and length of service, with a maximum amount available for up to 20 years of work.

-This financial assistance can play a vital and practical role, in supporting directors during the challenging process of liquidation.
+This financial assistance can play a vital and practical role in supporting directors during the challenging liquidation process.

 Legal Obligations and Responsibilities During Liquidation

-During the liquidation process, it is essential for directors to fulfill their legal obligations and responsibilities.
+During the liquidation process, directors need to fulfil their legal obligations and responsibilities.

 It is crucial to seek professional advice and guidance throughout the liquidation process to ensure that all legal obligations are met and to minimise the risk of any negative repercussions.